Growing Deeper

 Five Day Reading Plan

-Day 3: The Magnitude of God's Love
+Day 3: The Power of God's Word

 Key Takeaways/Practical Applications/Thought Provoking Questions